mugan86/android-strings-translator-importer-exporter/README.md

 ###Description about project

-The purpose is to create a table to translate texts in a simple way for more than one user without using Android Studio
+The purpose is to create a table to translate texts in a simple way for more than one user without using Android Studio.

+More info in WIKI: https://github.com/mugan86/android-strings-translator-importer-exporter/wiki/Introduction